tripulse/opusplayer/README.md

 ## Installation

-> This is the *nix style of building the application from the source.
+> This is the \*nix style of building the application from the source.
 If you're looking for the Windows way to build this, head to the
 [`win32`](../../tree/win32) branch for that (MSVC toolchain and Visual Studio are required).
+>
+> All the libraries and DLLs are prebuilt for windows for the Win32 target (works for most processors supported by Windows), this reduces
+> the fuss of linking libraries and DLLs.
+> All the binaries and DLLs go to the `bin` directory.

 In order to have a sucessful build you *must* satisfy these depedencies:
 - [opusfile](https://opus-codec.org/release/dev/2018/09/18/opusfile-0_11.html)